01-edu/public/subjects/queens/README.md

 ### Instructions

-In a chess game, a queen can attack pieces which are on the same rank, file, or diagonal.
+In a chess game, a queen can attack pieces which are on the same rank (row), file (column), or diagonal.

-The purpose of this exercise is to find out if two queens can attack each other using the same rules.
+The purpose of this exercise is to find out if two queens can attack each other.

-The chess board will be represented by the struct `ChessPosition`.
-You must implement the function `new` that allows you to verify if the position is valid or not.
-If the position is valid the function will return that position, otherwise it will return `None`.
+The position of a chess piece on a chessboard will be represented by the struct `ChessPosition`.
+You must implement the associated function `new` which will return the position if it is valid, otherwise it will return `None`.
+> Remember, chessboards have 8 files and 8 ranks (each from 0 to 7).

-So, given the position of the two queens on a chess board, you will have to implement the function `can_attack` in the given struct `Queen` with the purpose of finding out whether the two queens can attack each other or not.
-You also need to implement the function `new` that allows you to create a new `Queen` given a ChessPosition.
+You will create the `Queen` struct with the associate function `can_attack`, which will return `true` if the queens can attack each other or not.
+You also need to implement the function `new` which creates a new `Queen` with a `ChessPosition`.

+### Example

-For example, if the white queen is at (2, 3) and the black queen is at (5, 6), then the set-up would be like so:
+If the white queen is at (2, 3) and the black queen is at (5, 6), then the set-up would be like the below.
+In this case, the two queens can attack each other because both pieces share a diagonal:

 ```
 _ _ _ _ _ _ _ _